ArJoy605/Documentation/RH124doc/Ch08_Monitor_and_manage_linux_processes.md

-# RH124 Revision Notebook: Chapter 8 - Monitor and Manage Linux Processes

-This notebook summarizes Chapter 8 of the Red Hat System Administration I (RH124) course, based on Red Hat Enterprise Linux (RHEL) 9/10.
-It covers monitoring and managing Linux processes, including process states, job control, signals, administrative user management, and real-time monitoring, with detailed commands, expanded practical examples, common pitfalls, best practices, and revision exercises.

-## Chapter 8: Monitor and Manage Linux Processes
+# Chapter 8: Monitor and Manage Linux Processes

-### Key Concepts
+## Key Concepts

 - **Processes in Linux**:
   - A process is a running instance of a program, identified by a unique Process ID (PID).